Saint Melangell's Orthodox Church

 Which calendar do you use?

-In keeping with the practice of the wider Western Orthodox Church, we use the Gregorian Calendar for all fixed and moveable feasts.
+In obedience to the college of bishops of our Western Orthodox Church, we currently use the Gregorian Calendar for all fixed and moveable feasts.

 Is your church Chalcedonian or non-Chalcedonian?

-We affirm and claim as ours all the doctrinal definitions of the four further Great Councils, believing in particular that the Christological formulations of Chalcedon explicitly render the doctrine of the Undivided Church complete.
+We affirm and claim as ours all of the doctrinal definitions of the Ecumenical Councils of the Church, believing in particular that the Christological formulations of Chalcedon explicitly render the doctrine of the Undivided Church complete.

 We also accept the Councils of Constantinople of 1341 and 1351 which confirm the teaching of St Gregory Palamas on the Divine Light and the Uncreated Energies, as well as the whole doctrine and practice of Hesychasm.